ol-MEGA/ppca/README.md

 ### ASR training

-- to run the training of the model use custom_training/ASR/training_script/gpu.sh
+- To run the training of the model use custom_training/ASR/training_script/gpu.sh
-- there are different parameters you need to adjust, specifically in the hparams/.yaml file
+- There are different parameters you need to adjust, specifically in the hparams/.yaml file